marcel-domke/node-red-contrib-reolink/README.md

 7. **Reolink PTZ Preset Node**
    This node controls and queries the PTZ (Pan-Tilt-Zoom) preset positions on a Reolink device.
 You can either set the camera to a specific preset position or retrieve a list of available preset positions from the device.

+8. **Reolink IR Light Node**
+   This node allows you to control and monitor the mode of the IR (infrared) LED light on a Reolink device.

 ## Compatibility

 Tested with the following Reolink cameras: